srackham/hindsite/doc/content/design-spec.md

   Blog?](https://www.wpsitecare.com/wordpress-categories-vs-tags/).
 - No explicit slugs or permalinks.
 - Minimal explicit meta-data.
-- No _previous/next_ paging, just a _recent_, _all_, _tag_ and _tags_ indexes.
+- No pagination, just complete _recent_, _all_, _tag_ and _tags_ indexes.
-  Paging is just unnecessary complexity -- you can page indexes up and down and search them it in the browser.
+  Pagination is an unnecessary complexity -- you can page indexes up and down and search them it in the browser.
 - No [shortcodes](https://gohugo.io/content-management/shortcodes/) -- use Rimu macros.
 - No template functions just a set of template variables, see:
   * https://jekyllrb.com/docs/variables/,